wso2/docs-is/en/includes/guides/authentication/conditional-auth/add-authentications-based-on-api-calls.md

     var connectionMetadata = {
     "url": "<Choreo API URL>",
-    "consumerKey": "<Consumer key of the Choreo application>", "consumerSecret": "<Consumer secret of the Choreo application>" };
+    "consumerKey": "<Consumer key of the Choreo application>", "consumerSecret": "<Consumer secret of the Choreo application>", "asgardeoTokenEndpoint": "<Token endpoint of the tenant in Asgardeo>" };
     var onLoginRequest = function(context) {
     executeStep(1, {